KonstantinKz/water-rendering-tutorial/index.md

 6. Adding objects (boats) floating on the surface of the ocean.

-In conclusion, we can see why, the examples of water rendering at the beginning of this blog post are not impresive for the players.
-Water simulations are computationaly expensive and quite complex to implement.
+In conclusion, we can see why, the examples of water rendering at the beginning of this blog post are not impressive for the players.
+Water simulations are computationally expensive and quite complex to implement.
 It's clear why only games with a specific focus on water invest the resources to create more detailed and visually impressive water simulations.

-However, water simulation can be an intriguing and rewarding topic for graphics programmers and tech-artists to explore, as it requires an integration of complex techniques into a cohesive system.
+However, water simulation can be an intriguing and rewarding topic for graphics programmers and tech artists to explore, as it requires an integration of complex techniques into a cohesive system.
 As computational power continues to grow, we can expect even more impressive advancements in water rendering.

 I hope this tutorial/article has been helpful to someone interested in this field.
 I've compiled a list of resources that I found valuable during my research: